Skip to main content

 Removing a Job

-Remove a persisted job from the system by using Cron.remove(id), where id is the unique identifier returned by the save() method.
-This function ensures that the job is no longer scheduled to run and is removed from storage.
+Remove a persisted job by using Cron.remove(id), where id is the unique identifier returned by the save() method.
+This removes the job from persistence (Flashcore) and clears it from in-memory State, but does not stop a running job.
+To fully clean up, stop the job first, then remove it:

 Cron Expressions